Maintenance and Welfare of Parents and Senior Citizens Act, 2007: Protection of life and property of senior citizen

 If a senior citizen after the commencement of this Act, has transferred his property either moveable or immovable, by way of gift or otherwise, subject to the condition that the transferee shall provide him basic amenities and physical needs and thereafter such transferee reuses or fails to provide such promise, such transfer of property shall be deemed to have been made by fraud, coercion or undue influence and the Tribunal can declare such transfer as void.
 Before the enactment of this law, a senior citizen's only remedy in such a case was to approach the court for maintenance from the children to whom he had given the property by way of gift or otherwise and such property would be the exclusive property of the transferee and the senior citizen had no right in such property.
-But after the enactment of this Act, a senior citizen can reclaim his property from the transferee.
-The concerned police personnel will also ensure priority in dealing with these types of cases.
-Representation by lawyers are prohibited under section 17 of this Act.
-However the Hon'ble Kerala High Court held that legal practitioners also could represent cases under this Act.
+After the Act, the senior citizen can reclaim such property from the transferee.
+Police must give priority to such cases.
+Representation by lawyers is prohibited under Section 17, though the Kerala High Court held that legal practitioners may represent parties under this Act.